sreehari59/NxtGen_AcciVision/README.md

 3. Mission 3: Post the URL to the endpoint

 ## Demo
-The application can be viewed in this link [link](https://nxtgenaccivision.streamlit.app/) or the API endpoint `sree1996.pythonanywhere.com` can be used to get the predictions.
+The application can be viewed in this [link](https://nxtgenaccivision.streamlit.app/) or the API endpoint `sree1996.pythonanywhere.com` can be used to get the predictions.
 Note: The endpoint only accepts a POST request with a JSON body
 ```
 {